sherrymax/acs-examples/acs-installation/acs-install-on-azure-kubernetes-using-helm/acs-with-SOLR-on-AKS/readme.md

 ### Assumptions
 * The below specifications are for a Sandbox/Test/Dev and <u>NOT for a PRODUCTION environment</u>.
-* For PRODUCTION environments, the Alfresco components (i.e MQ, DB, ElasticSearch, Transformation server etc.) can be setup as separate clusters/nodes for optimal performance.
+* For PRODUCTION environments, the Alfresco components (i.e MQ, DB, SOLR, ElasticSearch, Transformation server etc.) can be setup as separate clusters/nodes for optimal performance.
+Please reach out to our <u>Hyalnd Services team</u> for a successful PROD implementation.
 * However, this article covers only Sandbox/Test/Dev installation and setup.

 ### Minimum Hardware Specifications